 Forest Farm Natural Capital.

-Environmental Asset: Fauna - Koala Population & Habitat Condition
+Environmental Asset: Fauna - Koala population and habitat

 Asset Account ID: AU00063F1